 - Quality of materials and furniture—not necessarily expensive, but durable, clean and with no sharp corners, choking hazards or fragile pieces.

 - Cleanliness—spills should be cleaned soon after they occur, toys should be cleaned and disinfected regularly (preferably weekly; daily if touched by bodily fluids).

 - Organized—children should have a regular routine that includes planned activities, quiet and noisy times, set meal times, and adequate time for rest/sleeping.

 - Set guidance/discipline plan—caregivers should have information and training on handling behaviors and conflicts with children.
 Physical punishment or withholding food is NEVER acceptable in a daycare/childcare center.

 - Comfortable sleep space—babies should be laid to rest on their backs in a crib and nothing should be in the crib with them (blankets should be tucked into mattress until the baby can roll over).
 Toddlers and preschoolers should have a quiet low lit space to sleep (at least 30 minutes/day).

 - Healthy foods/positive meal times—preferably part of USDA food plan (CACFP), at least menu balanced in food groups.
 Caregivers should encourage, not force food choices.

 Expecting a child while in school can be stressful.
-The Center for Health and Counseling is available to help.
+Student Counseling Services is available to help.
 Student Counseling Services offers free counseling sessions to Creighton students in a confidential environment.